cressidagp/cressidagp/README.md

 cressidagp/cressidagp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+Here are some ideas to get you started:
+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...
 --->

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=cressidagp&show_icons=true&theme=dark)